Alfresco/tutorials/docs/contract-management/content-model.md

 <br />

-But let’s get back to your Content Model: Click “Create Custom Type” and give it a name and display label like this:
+But let’s get back to your Content Model: Click on the name of your model, select “Create Custom Type” and give it a name and display label like this:

 <br />

 ![customType](../images/contract-management/costumType.png)

-It is good form to use camelCase for name.
+For future reference: It is good form to use camelCase for "name".

 <br />